xebialabs/generator-xl-release-plugin/README.md

 After answering all questions a basic file / folder structure will be created.

-## Gradle Plugins for XL Release
+## Gradle Plugin for XL Release

-This project uses [Gradle Plugins for XL Release](https://github.com/xebialabs/gradle-xl-release-plugin-plugin).
+This project uses [Gradle Plugin for XL Release](https://github.com/xebialabs/gradle-xl-release-plugin-plugin).
 Configuration and usage details can be found at the projects repo [readme](https://github.com/xebialabs/gradle-xl-release-plugin-plugin/blob/master/README.md).

 ## Notes

-* When using Jython if you receive a `ImportError: no module named` message, make sure your modules are not inside a package named `test`
+* When using Jython if you receive an `ImportError: no module named` message, make sure your modules are not inside a package named `test`

+## Development

+You can run test of this generator using `npm test`.

 ## Feedback